JuliaGeometry/Rotations.jl/README.md

 ### Import / Export

-All parameterizations can be converted to and from (mutable or immutable) 3×3 matrices, e.g.
+All parametrizations can be converted to and from (mutable or immutable) 3×3 matrices, e.g.

 ```julia